 Stephen Henderson, the Pulitzer Prize-winning columnist and Editorial Page Editor for the Detroit Free Press, faced that challenge in the blighted visage of his childhood home at 7124 Tuxedo, on Detroit's west side.

-His answer is The Tuxedo Project, which will transform his childhood home into a writers' residence and literary center, then renovate the 15 other blighted properties on the block, and then address blight all over the neighborhood.
-The idea is to see how one person's effort in one house can spread to make change in an entire area.
+His answer is The Tuxedo Project, which transformed his childhood home into a writers' residence and literary center, and is now finding futures for the other blighted properties on the block, and in the neighborhood.
+The idea is to see how one person's effort, in one house, can spread to make change in an entire area.

 Henderson's effort has been joined by a major foundation, an important academic institution in the city of Detroit, his classmates from a premier Detroit high school, and more than 100 individual donors.